 In college, I started and operated a culture magazine called Stim.
 I planned the whole thing out with a friend and colleague who I had worked on another magazine with, but after all the planning on ad selling and blood and sweat and tears, she had to pull out before the first issue hit the presses (she worked for a local newspaper, and they threatened to fire her if she took part).
 Setback and a half!
 I worked extra hard to get that first issue out, the first ads sold, and to set up and run the celebratory first issue event, Stim One.

-Long story short, the first issue had a lukewarm reception, but the Stim One event was a huge success.
+Long story short the Stim One event was a huge success.
 Hundreds of people showed up, the bands all had a good time (it was a combination concert and fashion show), and we were even able to pay the bands more than we initially thought.